This is about the only shopping available in Paradise. |

 All of this is missing from Paradise Village.
 In Paradise Village, there is no need for the hundreds of specialized micro-stores and shops and the working class that inhabit them and the supporting businesses that cater to the workers.
 At Paradise Village, there are working class Mexicans, but they are clerks ready to sell you a $45USD kid’s bathing suit in the mall or take your pizza order at Dominos.
 There are no tortillarias in Paradise Village, all the tortillas served in the air conditioned restaurants are brought through the gates by trucks each morning.

-They sell food in Paradise, but not like this, and at
+They sell food in Paradise, but not like this, and at prices that make a cruiser blush. |

 I have nothing against exclusivity for the sake of privacy and security, and Paradise Village offers this: a 440-acre sterile compound surrounded by kilometers of barbed-wire-topped concrete walls.
 Perhaps my biggest problem with Paradise Village is the size of the place.
 Our villa is no less exclusive, but a 60-second walk out the front door takes us out of the Isla Iguana complex and onto the streets, where buses roar by in clouds of dust and exhaust and will gladly stop and take us anyplace for six pesos.
 The only means of escape for the Paradise residents is a 10-minute drive off of the compound, either by car or licensed cab.
 A week long stint in Paradise Village would be easy, like a couple of days in Las Vegas.
 But two months living on the strip in Las Vegas?